-Learn how to make Perfect Steak Sandwiches – with these tips on how to make tender, juicy, flavorful, thinly-sliced slow roasted beef and a range of different fillings to create a hearty, scrumptious steak sandwich that’s perfect for lunch or dinner!
+Learn how to make Perfect Steak Sandwiches with these tips on how to make tender, juicy, flavorful, thinly-sliced slow roasted beef and a range of different fillings to create a hearty, scrumptious steak sandwich, that’s perfect for lunch or dinner!

 A good steak sandwich is second to none.
-As much as I like a nice salad for lunch, every now and then, I want a damn steak sandwich!
+As much as I like a nice salad for lunch, every now and then, I want a damn sandwich!
 A fresh, juicy, hearty, flavor-packed, scrumptious steak sandwich that’s perfect for lunch or dinner – now that’s a Perfect Steak Sandwich!

 Whenever there’s a good deal on a beef roast at my local grocery store, I like to make spice crusted slow roasted beef.
 A juicy, perfectly cooked roast beef imparts plenty of flavor and is the base for a great steak sandwich, along with a good bread bun or bread slices.
-All the other additions are entirely up to you and that’s what makes a steak sandwich deliciously versatile as well.
+All the other additions are entirely up to you and that’s what makes a sandwich like this deliciously versatile as well.

 Slow roasted beef cooked rare, caramelized onions, and sweet and spicy peach relish